dave-leeper/mock-server/README.md

 The params object passed into the microservice has the following members:
 ```
 {
-    server:         Object.
-The server object.
-    serverConfig:   Object.
-The server configuration (JSON).
     serviceInfo:    Object.
 Information about this service (JSON).
     body:           Object.
 The body of the request that invoked this microservice.
     params:         Array.
 The params of the request that invoked this microservice.
     files:          Array.
 The files of the request that invoked this microservice.
     headers:        Array.
 The headers of the request that invoked this microservice.
     cookies:        Array.
 The cookies of the request that invoked this microservice.
-    pipe            Function.
-Used to upload a file from the client.
-    busboy          Object.
-Used to upload a file from the client.
 }
 ```
 ### Microservice Result Object